Our Neighbour Village

 A Walk in the Jungle

 A short, guided walk in the jungle to the lake behind our resort, can be extremely rewarding for photographers.
 The island is inhibited by amazing creatures and flora.
 It is quite likely to come across a blue tongue lizard, a giant moth or a cuscus.
-A small lake provides a tranquil getaway in the middle of the rainforest to catch your breath.

 You may also discover the surrounding coastline in one of our kayaks.
-Guided kayak tours are available upon request at an extra charge.